21 Pottery Wheel Throwing Tips

 18. Measure Wall Thickness

-If you don’t want to cut your cylinder in half to check the thickness when throwing, you can use a needle tool or even a needle to measure the wall of your cylinder.
-This helps ensure that your piece has even walls throughout.
+If you don’t want to cut your cylinder in half to check its thickness when throwing, you can use a needle tool or even a needle to measure the cylinder’s wall thickness.
+This helps ensure your piece has evenly spaced walls throughout.
 Uneven wall thickness can lead to problems during drying and firing, such as cracks or warping.

 Measuring the wall is similar to measuring the bottom.
-For measuring the sides, I use the thinnest needle I have so I don’t create holes in the side of my cylinder.
+To measure the sides, I use the thinnest needle I have so I don’t poke holes in the side of my cylinder.

 Place your finger all the way down on the inside of the cylinder, then poke the needle tool through just above the base of your piece until it touches your finger.

-Then, place your finger on the Needle Tool and gently against the clay.
-Keep your finger in place on the needle as you remove the needle tool from the clay, then proceed to work your way up the cylinder to see if the thickness is even.
+Then, place your finger on the Needle Tool and gently press against the clay.
+Keep your finger on the needle as you remove the needle tool from the clay, then work your way up the cylinder to check that the thickness is even.

 If it’s even like this, you’ve done a great job.
 If not, continue to pull up the walls.